 Superficial Vein Thrombosis is a blood clot in the surface of the leg veins.
 These causes irritation, some inflammation and pain.
 These are typically not life-threatening, but any pain experienced should be evaluated by a medical professional to be safe.

 Deep Vein Thrombosis is a serious condition that demands immediate medical attention due to clotting of the deep veins in the legs.
 Sometimes, but not always, legs can feel sore and achy, even with some swelling.
 It is imperative that medical attention is sought if you believe you may have DVTs.
 You can significantly lower your risk with moderate exercise and elevation of the legs.

 As a new mom, it is crucial that you be proactive about your health, and diligent about keeping up your overall health and wellbeing with good fitness and nutrition.
 You’ll want your body in good working order so that it can be there to support and help your new little one in the days, weeks, months and years ahead.

-To learn more about pregnancy and vein disease, visit here.
+Learn more about pregnancy and vein disease.

 Learn more about vein disease and its 8 warning signs.